#1 A different kind of isekai

 Just as her previous life was about to end, Tanya found herself in a conversation with God.
 Disapproving of her selfish life and fervent atheism, God made one last-ditch effort to let Tanya repent, before deciding that reincarnation into war and poverty would teach her to be a little more devout.
 “There is never an atheist in a fox hole” I suppose, but who needs fox holes when you can fly around with your magic sniper rifle.

 Tanya is determined to live long and prosperous by the same ideals she held in her previous life.
-God, or “Being X” as Tanya mockingly calls him, is not above a little pettiness himself, and frequently intervenes with Tanya’s plans for a leisurely life by manipulating events and people to work against her interests.
+God—or “Being X” as Tanya mockingly calls him—is not above a little pettiness himself and frequently manipulates events and people specifically to sabotage Tanya’s plans.
 Neither of the two is willing to meet the other halfway, so it’s a wager to see who gives in first.
 Will Tanya embrace religion when her life is at stake or will God realize that plunging a world into ever-greater war just to coerce one girl is probably not worth the hassle?

 #4 Not as edgy as it looks

 While the individual elements sound edgy, Saga of Tanya the Evil is actually not that bad despite touching on some controversial subjects.
 The Empire is based on Nazi Germany, but it isn’t the same and certainly not in ideology.
-The war is a product of political unrest and international relations and features none of the systemic racism or, you know, genocide that characterized its real-world counterpart.
+The war is a product of political unrest and international relations, with none of the systemic racism or, you know, genocide that characterized its real-world counterpart.

 The war is also a generally honorable one, whereas you would suspect it to be full of war crimes and the like.
 Tanya, as her epithet suggests, is definitely on the cruel and vicious side, but not to a pointless degree.
 She doesn’t even really want to be on the battlefield, instead making it her overall objective to land some cozy desk job far away from the fighting where she can grow old without risk.